🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 How to Get the Most from a Queensland Winery Visit

 Visiting a cellar door is a completely different experience from tasting at home.
-Here's how our tour guides recommend approaching it.
+Here's how our tour guides recommend approaching the experience.

 • Taste light to bold — always move from sparkling and whites through to full-bodied reds.
-Never go backwards; tannins coat the palate and dull your perception of delicate wines.
+Tannins coat the palate and dull your perception of delicate wines if you reverse the order.

 • Ask about the vintage story — every year in the Granite Belt has its own climatic narrative.
-A winemaker who talks about a cool, late season producing fragrant, high-acid Shiraz is giving you context that changes how you taste.
+Cool, late seasons produce fragrant high-acid wines; warm years produce richer, more concentrated reds.
+Context changes how you taste.

-• Request the cheese producer recommendation — winery staff invariably know exactly which local cheesemaker to visit next.
-They guard these recommendations like gold.
+• Request a cheese producer recommendation — winery staff invariably know exactly which local cheesemaker to visit.
+Kenilworth, Maleny, and the Scenic Rim all have outstanding artisan producers within easy driving distance.

-• Don't rinse between pairings — a small bite of plain water cracker and a sip of water is sufficient.
-Rinsing with wine between cheeses wastes the experience and your palate.
+• Don't rinse between pairings — a bite of plain water cracker and a sip of water is sufficient.
+Rinsing with wine between cheeses wastes your palate and your tasting experience.

-• Buy a mixed case, not one variety — Queensland wines are made in small batches.
+• Buy a mixed case, not one variety — Granite Belt wines are made in tiny batches.
 What's available at the cellar door often isn't available anywhere else.
-Diversify.
+Diversify across varieties and wineries.

-• Take notes, however brief — even "smoky dark fruit, really good with the blue" in your phone is enough to reconstruct the experience later and share it.
+• Take notes — even "smoky dark fruit, really good with the blue" in your phone is enough to reconstruct the experience later.
+Our tour guides keep tasting notes for every guest on Cooee Tours wine experiences.

-• Book a Cooee Tours guided experience — our guides have pre-negotiated access to cheese producers and winemakers not open to drop-in visitors, including barrel tastings and farmhouse tours.
+• Book a Cooee Tours guided experience — we have pre-negotiated access to cheese producers and winemakers not open to drop-in visitors, including barrel tastings and farmhouse tours that aren't listed publicly.

 Taste Queensland's Finest — In Person